armand33/applied_data_analysis_2017/project/README.md

 # Research questions
 * Has the post cold-war world become more or less peaceful ?
-* What are the countries that underwent the most dramatic change in peace/violence ?
+* What are the countries that underwent the most significant change in peace/violence ?
 * Is our vision of world order (formed by the media we read) realistic ?

 # Dataset